andrewgerez/andrewgerez/README.md

 <p>
 A software engineer dedicated to building scalable, high-performance solutions across Web, Mobile, and Smart TVs.
 I love working on optimizations and improving application performance, focusing on state management, WebGL, DOM manipulation, and creating fluid user interfaces.

 What excites me the most is the challenge of making applications faster and more responsive.
 Whether it’s fine-tuning load times or ensuring smooth animations, I strive to deliver seamless experiences that feel effortless.
-My optimizations have resulted in applications that not only perform well but also scale efficiently, handling heavy loads with ease.
 </p>

 <br>